 There’s lots that is very good about the Skoda Octavia’s interior, but it lacks any sort of wow factor, especially in cheaper models

-If there’s one thing the Skoda Octavia’s interior wants for its style and that’s particularly true in cheaper models.
+If there’s one thing the Skoda Octavia interior wants for it’s style and that’s particularly true in cheaper models.

 The range kicks off with S trim that gets black upholstery and a range of black, and slightly blacker, interior plastics that make the inside feel, well – a little too dark and miserable for its own good.
 Although, in terms of build and plastic quality – it feels very well put together.

-SE and SE Technology models are worth going for, though, simply because they get metal-look trim pieces that brighten up the interior.
+SE and SE Technology cars are worth going for, though, simply because they get metal-look trim pieces that brighten up the interior.

 SE L cars take another incremental step up thanks to their mix of Alcantara and leather upholstery.
 You can choose to have it in either black or beige, although you should only choose the latter if you want your car to resemble the inside of a hearing aid.